jianlgler/Statistics/hw_04/README.md

 ```

 # how to get device coordinates from world coordinates
+We can imagine that world coordinates live in a certain space, or interval.
+For every point in this interval, we want to migrate to other coordinates, made for our computer pixels.
+What we need is a linear transformation that change our points.
+By applying it to the world space we can reach the device space.

+# how to get device coordinates from world coordinates
 [^3]: Wikipedia, Measure (Mathematics): https://en.wikipedia.org/wiki/Measure_(mathematics)
 [^4]: Wikipedia, σ-algebra: https://en.wikipedia.org/wiki/%CE%A3-algebra
 [^5]: Wikipedia, Probability Measure: https://en.wikipedia.org/wiki/Probability_measure